oddbird/oddleventy/content/tools/sass.md

 summary: |
   **Sass is the most mature, stable, and powerful professional grade CSS extension language in the world**.
-  After creating several of the most popular sass plugins, Miriam became a core contributor to the language.
+  After creating several of the most popular Sass plugins, Miriam became a core contributor to the language.
 ---